samt07/reqmt_doc_to_testcases/README.md

    3. Set up env variable.
 Use Google Colab's Keys (typically found on the left side tool bar with a Key image)
       - 3a.
 Add `OPENAI_API_KEY` as the Secret name and paste your Open AI API Key.
 Enable the Notebook access option.
    4. Run the Notebook cell-by-cell by pressing `Shift+Enter`
-   5. For the final cell, after pressing `Shift+Enter`, upload your requirement document once it enables up File Upload widget.
+   5. At the end, upload your requirement document once it enables up File Upload widget.

 ## Option 3: Run as a standalone .py python script
    1. Create a .env file as mentioned in Option 1.
    2. Run the following command
-    ```python
+      ```bash
        ipython testcase-automation-script.py
-   3. It will then ask for requriement file path.
+   4. It will then ask for requriement file path.
 Provide that.
-   4. Output gets printed.
+   5. Output gets printed.
 It might look not as appealing as it would in Jupyter notebook, but that can be refined if needed.

 ## File Structure
 - `testcase_automation.ipynb`: Jupyter notebook to run in locally installed jupyter lab.